-When thinking about your content strategy, there are two options for handling variants of similar content are to display varying content in the same space, or in different spaces.Hide Content on Each Page
+When thinking about your content strategy, there are two options for handling variants of similar content are to display varying content in the same space, or in different spaces.Hiding Confluence Content

-To only display the appropriate variant for a given user you can use content hiding macros.Create Print and Online Content Variants in Scroll Exporter Apps
+When you only want to display the appropriate variant for a given user, you can use content hiding macros on your Confluence page.Create Print and Online Content Variants in Scroll Exporter Apps

-To use a different variant for your help site and print publishings, you can use the Scroll Only and Scroll Ignore macros in Scroll Exporters.Define Conditional Content in Confluence Server and Data Center with Scroll Versions
+To use a different variant of content for your help center and print publishings, you can use the Scroll Only and Scroll Ignore macros in the Scroll Exporters apps.Define Conditional Content in Confluence Server and Data Center with Scroll Versions

 For conditional content management, Scroll Versions give you the tools you need.
 You can display variants of content and entire pages based on one or more attributes.